Whyu9-9/MidtestPrognet2020/README.md

 - [OP.GG](https://op.gg)
 - [云软科技](http://www.yunruan.ltd/)

-## Contributing
+## Solo Praktikum

-Thank you for considering contributing to the Laravel framework!
+Thank you for solo praktikum using the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct
+## Ricardo Milos

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+Ricardo Milos was born on November 11, 1977.
+He was born in Rio de Janeiro, Brazil, an is both Brazilian and Irish.
+However, he is adopted, and was fostered by a Greek father and a Canadian mother.
+Ricardo is 5 foot 8, and weighs 190 pounds.

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

-## License
+## Harap baca nih yang mau ngopas midtest saya

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+awas ketauan sm asdos ea hehe